 Churches face unique challenges with marketing.
 Traditional marketing isn’t enough, since word-of-mouth marketing and follow-up communication are extremely important, and churches typically have fewer resources to devote to these efforts.

-Creating a strong and recognizable brand is also a challenge for many churches.
+SEO is incredibly important because creating a strong and recognizable brand is also a challenge for many churches.
 A lot of churches share a name or have a similar name to another, so it’s more difficult for a prospective follower to conduct a simple search of the name and find your church without sifting through a lot of results.

 Vital Digital Marketing Strategies for Churches